DBrianKimmel/PyHouse/Project/src/Modules/Families/Docs/Design.md

 Since these controllers also control things other than lights, there is also a device type defined.
 Devices to control include Lights, Thermostat, Irrigation valves Pool Equipment etc.

+# Sequence of things

+## Init

+During the initialization phase pf PyHouse, the families are discovered using the VALID_FAMILIES of __init__

+When the 'house' is being initialized, one of the early initializations is of families.

 ### END DBK